 Your spine is meant to move in six base directions – flexion/extension, twist both directions, side bend both directions (1).
 Spinal movements can be combined in infinite variations but starting with the three planes of the body, these six are the basics.
 We do these six movements in every aqua yoga class.
 If you want to step back a minute here, and read more about aqua yoga in general first, read my Ultimate Guide to Aqua Yoga.

 Through improving strength

 What happens when one of these actions is happening with a lot of load?
-That’s what body builders do – stress muscles selectively for a certain look.
-Repetitvely performing actions, especially with poor form, can cause pain.
+That’s what bodybuilders do – stress muscles selectively for a certain look.
+Repetitively performing actions, especially with poor form, can cause pain.
 When you’re overusing one set of muscles and not strengthening the opposing set, that can also turn into a painful condition over time.

-How do these muscular priniciples apply in aqua yoga?
+How do these muscular principles apply in aqua yoga?

 In aquatics, because we’re moving through the medium of water we use our agonists and antagonists in a much more balanced fashion.

 We also get a much more balanced muscular response to work.
 That means we’re less likely to get muscular imbalances that contribute to the postural deviations below.